uhm-descartes/NRTechfolio/README.md

 Search for [uhm-descartes/NRTechfolio](https://github.com/uhm-descartes/NRTechfolio) or follow the provided [link](https://github.com/uhm-descartes/NRTechfolio).

-## Use the Template
+## Use the Fork Luke!

-Find the green "Use this template" button in the top left of the screen.
-Click that button and select "[Create a new repository](https://github.com/new?template_name=NRTechfolio&template_owner=uhm-descartes)" from the dropdown options.
+DO NOT use the green "Use this template" button in the top left of the screen.
+Instead, press the "Fork" button three buttons over from end.
+Click that button and select "[+ Create a new fork](https://github.com/new?template_name=NRTechfolio&template_owner=uhm-descartes)" from the dropdown options.

 ## Create a New Repository

 On the "Create a new repository" screen, fill in a name for your new repository in the middle of the page.
 It is suggested to use "NRTechfolio."
-Click the green "Create repository" button on the bottom right.
+Click the green "Create fork" button on the bottom right.
 Github will then create your new repository using the template and redirect you to the new repository when finished.

 ## Turn on Pages

 * Go to [Settings/Pages](../../settings/pages) from your GitHub Repository, not the Codespace.
 * Find the Branch section
 * Choose the 'main' branch.
 * Note the pages URL.
-It should be somegthing like `https://awjans.github.io/NRTechfolio/`.
+It should be something like `https://awjans.github.io/NRTechfolio/`.
 This is the URL to your published NRTechfolio and the value will be needed when editing the Config YAML file later.

 ## Create a New Codespace